Quick Intro to the Endocannabinoid System

-This powerhouse system was discovered in the ’90s when scientists were trying to figure out how THC (the primary psychoactive component of cannabis) impacted the human body.
+This powerhouse system was discovered in the 1990’s when scientists were trying to figure out how THC (the primary psychoactive component of cannabis) impacted the human body.
 What they discovered was a complex network of cannabinoid receptors (CBR) expressed in cells of both the central and peripheral nervous system.

 Why does that matter?

 Phytocannabinoids binding to the cannabinoid receptors in our bodies, or enhancing the activity of the endocannabinoid we produce ourselves, means a more receptive, toned and balanced Endocannabinoid System.

 The Endocannabinoid System is like an orchestra conductor, and each physiological system/function is its own musician/instrument.
 The ECS is not only in charge of making sure each musician’s instrument is in-tune and working well on its own, it is in charge of making sure that, when all of the individual tones and melodies come together, they create beautiful music and not a cacophony.

 That wonderful harmony is what we call homeostasis: the ideal state of balance that our bodies are always working towards maintaining.